SMS for healthcare is transforming the patient experience and creating better outcomes thanks to programmable SMS APIs.

 We’ve already mentioned a few different applications of CPaaS technology, but here is another one to help you see its true potential.

-Gojek – Improving lost property retrieval using CPaaS
+Gojek – Improving lost-and found case resolution using CPaaS